Milkdown/website/docs/guide/styling.md

 // If you need to style tables, you should import this css file. import 'prosemirror-tables/style/tables.css'

-// You css file.
+// Your css file.
 import './my-theme.css'

-// You config.
+// Your config.
 export const myThemeConfig = (ctx: Ctx) => {
   ctx.update(editorViewOptionsCtx, (prev) => ({
     ...prev,